aswin2003achu/entri/README.md

 This project demonstrates the power of Power BI for visualizing and analyzing large datasets like Covid-19 statistics.
 Through trend analysis, comparative metrics, and geographical distribution, the analysis provides valuable insights into the impact of the pandemic on a global scale, as well as highlighting key countries and regions that faced the most severe effects.
 The interactive nature of the Power BI report allows users to explore the data and draw their own conclusions based on different parameters.

 ---

-This **README.md** file can be added to your GitHub repository to provide an overview of your project, the dataset used, the analysis performed, and the key findings from the visualizations.
-Let me know if you'd like to make any modifications or need further help!